dcf21/4most-4gp/README.md

 which allows you to install its constituent modules into your local python environment.

-We strongly recommended that you install them in a python virtual environment, rather than tampering with your system-wide python installation.
+We recommended that you install them in a python virtual environment, rather than tampering with your system-wide python installation.

 Follow these steps in a Linux shell to do this: